WillB97/i3scripts/README.md

 The first two produce a pixelated pattern while the latter produces a smooth blur.
 These all take under a second to enable.

-The additionally included suspend@.service file uses systemd to automatically trigger the lockscreen whenever a suspend event occurs.
+The additionally included suspend<span>@.service file uses systemd to automatically trigger the lockscreen whenever a suspend event occurs.

 ### rofi_monitors.sh
 A script that leverages rofi to provide a menu interface.